acrolinx/secure-tunnel/README.md

    to connect to all relevant addresses.
 Sometimes, the test itself may fail even if the connection works later on.
-For example, if you start a tunnel with a custom certificate, but without a custom certificate store, then the certificate is not yet trusted at test time.
+For example, if you start a tunnel with a custom certificate, but without a custom certificate store, then the certificate isn’t yet trusted at test time.
 4. Acrolinx Secure Tunnel runs with normal user permissions most of the time.
 Only if you want to open a local port < 1024 on a